 Within the policy there can be local variation to reflect specific issues for specific parts of the community.

-We have spent many months developing a local alcohol policy (LAP) which will govern the sale, supply, or consumption of alcohol within our region and on 13 May 2015, our Regional Strategy and Policy Committee adopted the provisional LAP for Auckland Council.
+We have spent many months developing a LAP which will govern the sale, supply, or consumption of alcohol within our region and on 13 May 2015, our Regional Strategy and Policy Committee adopted the provisional LAP for Auckland Council.

 13 May 2014